 Each and every year more than 51 million people visit Orlando, Florida, and it's easy to see why.
 Nicknamed the 'Theme Park Capital of the World,' the city is home to Walt Disney World Resort, the Universal Orlando Resort, SeaWorld, and other attractions such as Gatorland and Wet 'n Wild Water Park.
 Moreover, the city attracts millions of people annually for conventions and conferences, and has also been called the 'Beautiful City' for reasons that become obvious when you visit.

-Check out Orlando, FL homes for sale, and rent to own
+Check out Orlando, FL homes for sale that may include: rent to own, foreclosure, HUD, for sale by owner and more

 Housing StatisticsThe population of Orlando isn't high for a city that attracts such a wealth of tourism, with only about 250,000 inhabitants.
 The median household income is just about $40,000, $5,000 less than the Florida median, with a per capita income of about $23,000.
 The average listing price for a property for sale in the city is just under $285,000, with a median price of just under $140,000 and a price per square foot of $99.
 Since the beginning of 2010, average house sales per month within Orlando fluctuate between 4,000 and 5,000 sales, showing that the housing market is a fairly active one.